pepedoni/ck/README.md

 this implementation fails when a method has overloads with same number of parameters, but different types.

-- *WMC (Weight Method Class)* or *McCabe's complexity*.
+- *McCabe's complexity*.
 It counts the number of branch instructions in a class.

 - *LOC (Lines of code)*: It counts the lines of count, ignoring empty lines.